Orange County Council BSA Training Policy – March 2018

 - What is IOLS Training?

 IOLS is Introduction to Outdoor Leadership Skill.
-IOLS is a two day program that provides Scouters with the confidence to take youth into the outdoors.
+IOLS is a two days program that provides Scouter with the confidence to take youth into the outdoors.
 Specifically, this hands-on-program gives adult leaders a practical introduction to the patrol method of a boy-led-troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.
 In addition, the teaching methods, activities, and games model the variety of teaching used in effective and engaging Scouting programs.
-The skills sessions presented in IOLS closely follows the Boy Scout Handbook, trainers can be sure new leaders are proficient in many of the basic outdoors skills through First Class rank, and gain exposure to the patrol method and numerous teaching methods and learning games.
+The sills sessions presented in IOLS closely follow the Boy Scout Handbook, trainers can be sure new leaders are proficient in many of the basic outdoors skills through First Class rank, and gain exposure to the patrol method and numerous teaching methods and learning games.

 - What is a BALOO Training?